-- 6.1.
+6.1.
 All OAT academies want children to feel confident and curious and to behave compassionately to those around them.
 These qualities should be nurtured and modelled by all staff.
-Staff can reinforce the behaviour curriculum in every interaction they have with children by: - Modelling what positive relationships look like, in their interactions with all members of the academy community - Acknowledging and praising behaviour that meets the expected standard - Giving children clear reminders about what the consequences of their actions will be if they don't meet behavioural expectations - Being clear and consistent in the use of sanctions - 6.2.
-Children will also be taught explicitly and regularly about behaviour, predominantly through our CORE curriculum programme: CORE lessons.
-Not only does this curriculum offer an opportunity for students to be taught about behaviour, but it also encourages relationships and interactions between peers and staff outside of the norms of a classroom environment.
+Staff can reinforce the behaviour curriculum in every interaction they have with children by:

+- Modelling what positive relationships look like, in their interactions with all members of the academy community - Acknowledging and praising behaviour that meets the expected standard - Giving children clear reminders about what the consequences of their actions will be if they don't meet behavioural expectations - Being clear and consistent in the use of sanctions - 6.2.
+Children will also be taught explicitly and regularly about behaviour, predominantly through our CORE curriculum programme: CORE days and CORE lessons.
+Not only does this curriculum offer an opportunity for students to learn about behaviour, but it also encourages relationships and interactions between peers and staff outside of the norms of a classroom environment.
 In addition to this, year group assemblies offer contextual and relevant information about a range of issues that further teach about specific issues pertinent to year groups and the local community.
-Assemblies are also used as a platform to share information and refresh students knowledge of rewards and sanctions.
 Personal tutor time engages students every morning in a supportive group setting, sharing information and holding discussions about current themes.
-This time is also used to reinforce Routines for Learning through regular powerpoints and videos displaying good and bad practices.
-Time is given throughout the year to teach routines and behaviour expectations: students have opportunity to actually 'role play' hat good behaviour looks like.
+This time is also used to reinforce Routines for Learning through regular powerpoints and videos displaying good and bad practices. - 6.3.

-6.3.
 Any children who join mid-term will be given information about the academy behaviour system.
-They will be introduced to their HOY prior to a start date and the HOY will spend time with them sharing expectations, consequences and the behaviour system.
-The Routines for Learning that are key to the positive behaviour systems are shared by the Directors of Year, or the Lead Practitioner, dependant on availability.
+They will be introduced to their HOY prior to a start date and the HOY will spend time with them sharing expectations and the Routines for Learning that are key to the positive behaviour systems.
 Any students with specific needs will be introduced to relevant supports, staff, and areas of the building.
-Reasonable adjustments will be made and shared with staff through Learning plans.